stopthatastronaut/takofukku/readme.md

 - Packaging workflows driven out of github
 - Any project which doesn't use nuget packages

+However Octopus being Octopus, you can do pretty much anything with a bit of script.
+I look forward to seeing what kind of weird solutions this inpires.

 ## Ooooh.
 What's a takofile?

 A takofile is not unlike `appveyor.yml` or `.travis.yml`.
 It's a little file that lives in the root of your github repo, and defines a branch-to-environment mapping, a repo-to-project mapping, and some other common config bits.